 The Human Biology programs are available to students entering their second year of study.
 Our multi-disciplinary programs integrate topics from the medical sciences, biological and social sciences, as well as the humanities.
 The goal of each Human Biology program is to provide a broad education focused on an area of biological science relevant to humans.
 Students will receive a solid foundation in life science courses together with insight from the humanities and social sciences.
-Graduates of our programs will be equipped with a broad range of knowledge and skills to go into the job market or pursue further study in research, health sciences, biotechnology, law, education, and administration (check the careers page for more career paths).
+Graduates of our programs will be equipped with a broad range of knowledge and skills to pursue careers or further study in research, health sciences, biotechnology, law, education, and administration (check the careers page for more career paths).

-We offer multiple Specialist programs, and new in 2009-10, a variety of Major programs.
+We offer multiple Specialist programs, and a variety of Major programs.
 Each program enables students to study specific aspects of human biology.
 Students can combine a Human Biology Major program with other Science, Social Sciences or Humanities Major and/or Minor programs.
-Students who later wish to specialize may be able to enter the related Specialist program.

 Enrolment in all Human Biology specialist programs is limited.
 (The exception is the Environment & Health Specialist Program, which is Type 1).
 Students apply for admission on the Arts & Science Faculty Registrar’s Office website as for a Type 3 program (see the Registration Handbook & Timetable for instructions).
 Admission will be determined on course marks in the following 3.0 credits:

 3. 1.0 FCE from (MAT135H1, MAT136H1)/MAT135Y1/MAT137Y1/MAT157Y1/(PHY131H1, PHY132H1)/(PHY151H1, PHY152H1)